 The low carbohydrate diet craze has a long history in America.
 It may be particularly appealing in the face of the current rise in obesity.
 While it may provide weight loss in the short-term, a low carbohydrate, high protein diet is not recommended as a way to keep a population healthy in the long term (31).
-In 2001 in Philadelphia they conducted a one-year, multicenter, controlled trial involving 63 obese men and women who were randomly assigned to either a low carbohydrate, high-protein, high fat diet.
-And then they found that all subjects on the lowcarbohydrate diet had lost more weight than subjects on the conventional diet at 3 months (3.7 percent of body weight) and 6 months (5.6 percent of body weight), but the difference at 12 months was not significant . after three months, no significant difference were found between the groups in total or low-density lipoprotein cholesterol concentrations (32).
-And from study in the American community of the Outpatient research clinic hyperlipidemic volunteers.
-They assigned 120 overweight, and they subjected to low-carbohydrate diet (initially, <20g of carbohydrate daily) plus nutritional supplementation, exercise recommendation, and group meetings or low fat diet (<30% energy from fat, <300 mg of cholesterol daily, and deficit of 500 to 1000cal\d) plus exercise recommendation and group meetings.
-And they take the Measurements of body weight, body composition, fasting serum lipid levels, and tolerability.
-And the results shows: a greater proportion of the low carbohydrate diet group than the low-fat diet group completed the study (76% vs. 57%; at 24 weeks, weight loss was greater in the low carbohydrate diet group than in the low fat diet group patients in both group lost substantially more fat mass than fat -free (33).
-In another trail they had to examine how a low carbohydrate diet affects cognitive performance, women participated in one of two weight loss diet regimens.
-Participant self selected a low carbohydrate (n=9) or a reduced calorie balanced diet similar to that recommended by the American Dietetic Association (ADA diet) (n=10).
-Recent research suggests that cognitive deficits may result from long term adherence to low carbohydrate diets.
-For obese people, following a low carbohydrate, high fat diet for 8 weeks was associated with impairments in cognitive processing speed, impairs cognitive function and interferes with selective cognitive processing indicating the importance of adequate blood glucose in brain function.
-In the absence of dietary carbohydrate and upon depletion of gkycogen stores, the body will begin to metabolize body fat in to ketone bodies, which can then be used, albeit less efficiently, by brain and body as fuel (34).
+In 2001 in Philadelphia they conducted a one-year, multicenter, controlled trial involving 63 obese men and women who were randomly assigned to either a low carbohydrate , high-protein , high fat diet.
+All subjects on the low-carbohydrate diet had lost more weight than subjects on the conventional diet at 3 months (3.7 percent of body weight) and 6 months ( 5.6 percent of body weight) , but the difference at 12 months was not significant . after three months, no significant difference were found between the groups in total or low-density lipoprotein cholesterol concentrations (32).